-- When you use flash photography at higher ISO speeds, the chances of white streaks appearing in the image increase the closer you approach to the subject. - Since a slow shutter speed is selected in dark places when the flash is set to Off or Slow Synchro, take care to avoid camera shake. - Shooting in [•], [ - Shooting in , , , or , mode Fix the camera to a tripod to shoot in these modes since the shutter speed will be slower than in the mode. - The flash can be fired when the indicator lights a steady orange after pressing the shutter button halfway. - The flash may take up to approximately 10 seconds to charge.
+- 0 - When you use the flash at higher ISO speeds, the chances of white streaks appearing in the image increase the closer you approach to the subject. - Since a slow shutter speed is selected in dark places when the flash is set to Off or Slow Synchro, take care to avoid camera shake.
+You are recommended to shoot with the camera fixed to a tripod or other device if the camera shake warning icon a appears.

+- The flash can be fired when the indicator lights a steady orange after pressing the shutter button halfway. - The flash may take up to approximately 10 seconds to charge.
 The recharging time will vary with such factors as the shooting conditions and battery charge.
 Shots cannot be taken while the flash is charging. - The flash fires twice.
 The main flash follows a pre-flash.
 The exposure reading obtained from the subject with the pre-flash is used to set the optimal flash intensity for the main flash, which is used to capture the image. - When using the flash for standard photography, be sure to shoot from a distance of at least 50 cm (1.6 ft.) away from your subject.